Semoxy/Server/README.md

 # Server
-The backend code for Semoxx
+The backend code for Semoxy